Home

 Random image

-Both the Normal Person* and the Savants* were born the way they are.
+Both the Survivalist* and the Idealists* were born the way they are.
 The way they conduct themselves from there on is determined by their inherent type.
 Parenting has nothing to do with how the child develops toward the positive, but unfortunately, if the child develops to the negative, that has bad parenting written all over it.
 (In other words, you are justified in blaming your parents for your failures but you cannot take the credit of your child’s achievements, only for not stifling them.)
 However, this is not about parenting, but the way the individual operates despite their parent.

 Child